vostok/hercules/hercules-elastic-sink/README.md

 ### Application context settings
 `context.instance.id` - id of instance

-`context.environment` - id of environment
+`context.environment` - deployment environment (production, staging and so on)

 `context.zone` - id of zone